WalletScrutiny/WalletScrutinyCom/_hardware/digitalbank.vault.md

 ## Background

-The seller of this product claims:
+The seller of this product claims that it has "no private keys stored anywhere:"

-> No Private Keys Ever Stored Anywhere.

 > The DigitalBank device does not store and has no way to store private keys, therefore an online or offline attack is not possible.

 Digitalbank tried to fund their project through [Kickstarter](https://www.kickstarter.com/projects/digitalbank/the-ultra-secure-crypto-storage-and-communication-device/description) in 2019 but was only able to raise $2 out of their target goal of $18,923.

-Upon checking their Github page, we see PDF files, jpgs and information about their [token sale](https://github.com/DbankVault/DBV-Vault/wiki/TOKEN-PROMOTION).
+Upon checking their Github page, we see PDF files, jpgs, and information about their [token sale](https://github.com/DbankVault/DBV-Vault/wiki/TOKEN-PROMOTION).

 ## Product Description

 **⚠️ Note: These are claimed features from their ["specification sheet"](https://www.digitalbank.capital/_files/ugd/f12fcd_d4abdf868f7e462cac4ec1be22a01b33.pdf).
-We have no way of verifying if these are actually true.**
+We have no way of verifying if these are true.**

 > World's Most Secured Crypto Storage Technology
 >